 The State appealed this ruling to the Supreme Court.

 In May 2010, the Government set up the Gender Recognition Advisory Group (GRAG), an inter-departmental working group “to advise the Minister for Social Protection on the legislation required to provide for legal recognition by the State of the acquired gender of transsexuals”.
 In June 2010, the Government withdrew its appeal to the Supreme Court.

 In July 2011, the Advisory Group published its recommendations for proposed gender recognition legislation to the Minister for Social Protection.
 On 17 July 2013 Minister Joan Burton published a Draft Heads of Bill for Gender Recognition.
 In June 2014, the Minister published the (Revised) Scheme for the Gender Recognition Bill 2014 and in December 2014 the Gender Recognition Bill 2014 was published.

-On 27th February 2013, FLAC and Dr Foy announced that they were returning to court to take the Government to task over their failure to produce any Gender Recognition legislation to date.
+On 27th February 2013, FLAC and Dr Foy announced a return to court to take the Government to task over their failure to produce any Gender Recognition legislation to date.
 In November 2014, Dr Foy settled the case.
 The Government commited to introducting legislation in 2014 and made a "firm intention" of enacting legislation in 2015.

 Since 2008, Ireland has received much criticism from international human rights bodies over its failure to afford legal recognition: The United Nations Human Rights Committee; the Council of Europe’s Commissioner for Human Rights, Thomas Hammarberg, referring specifically to the Foy case stated: “There is no excuse for not immediately granting this community their full and unconditional human rights” .
 The Irish Human Rights Commission urged the Government to amend legislation to protect the rights of transgender persons under Articles 8 and 12 of the European Convention.